 The UAV together with the LiDAR scanner head is held with hand with random rotational motion in yaw/pitch direction.
 The upper laser trace comes from the laser rigidly connected to the UAV which indicates the UAV's motion.
 The lower trace is reflected from the MEMS mirror, which shows the compensated/uncompensated scanning laser.
 The results are shown in \autoref{fig:vis}.
 The MEMS scanning laser trace area of the compensated scanning is significantly smaller than the uncompensated scanning trace under similar rotational motion disturbance.
 The videos of the real-time compensation results is available in the supplementary materials.

 Then the IR pulse laser is connected to run the LiDAR.
-An object of interest (in the shape of a +) is placed 2.4 m away from the LiDAR and at the center of the field of view and the background is at 2.8 m, as shown in Figure \ref{fig:exp2}(a).
+An object of interest (in the shape of a +) is placed 2.4 m away from the LiDAR and at the center of the field of view and the background is at 2.8 m, as shown in Fig.~\ref{fig:exp2}(a).
 The MEMS mirror performs a raster scanning pattern with an initial field of view of $-3.5^\circ +3.5^\circ$ in both axes to leave the room for compensation.
 Each frame has 20 by 20 pixels, and the frame refresh rate is 1 fps.
-To mimic robot vibration, the tripod is rotated randomly in the directions of yaw (Z-axis) and pitch (Y-axis), and the point clouds are shown in Figures \ref{fig:exp2}(d).
+To mimic robot vibration, the tripod is rotated randomly in the directions of yaw (Z-axis) and pitch (Y-axis), and the point clouds are shown in Fig.~\ref{fig:exp2}(d).
 Despite the motion of the LiDAR head, the point clouds are quite stable.
 The differences among all of the point clouds are generally less than 2 pixel in either axis, caused by measurement noise.

-Figure \ref{fig:exp2}(c) shows the point clouds without compensated scanning, where the relative positions of the target object in the point clouds keep changing.
+Fig.~\ref{fig:exp2}(c) shows the point clouds without compensated scanning, where the relative positions of the target object in the point clouds keep changing.
 The target object may come out of the MEMS scanning FoV without compensation.
-With a continuous rotation of 1.5 Hz in the Y-axis, the same structure may appear in multiple positions in the same frame of the point cloud, as shown in the 3rd figure of Figure \ref{fig:exp2}(c).
-Multiple frames of point cloud are stocked together and shown in the last column of Figure \ref{fig:exp2}.
-The object can still be identified in the compensated point cloud (Figure~\ref{fig:exp2}(f)), but becomes fuzzy caused by the motion jitter when not compensated (Figure~\ref{fig:exp2}(e).
+With a continuous rotation of 1.5 Hz in the Y-axis, the same structure may appear in multiple positions in the same frame of the point cloud, as shown in the 3rd figure of Fig.~\ref{fig:exp2}(c).
+Multiple frames of point cloud are stocked together and shown in the last column of Fig.~\ref{fig:exp2}.
+The object can still be identified in the compensated point cloud (Fig.~\ref{fig:exp2}(f)), but becomes fuzzy caused by the motion jitter when not compensated (Fig.~\ref{fig:exp2}(e)).
 The videos of the real-time compensation point cloud results is available in the supplementary materials.